ysndr/MSc-Thesis/chapter/evaluation.md

 > What is missing, what did they not expect?

-### Quantitative
+### Quantitative {#sec:quantitative@methods}

 To address the performance metrics introduced in [@sec:metrics], a quantitative study was conducted, that analyzes latencies in the LSP-Server-Client communication.
 The study complements the subjective reports collected through the survey (cf. [@sec:experience-survey]).
 The evaluation is possible due to the inclusion of a custom tracing module in NLS.
 The tracing module is used to create a report for every request, containing the processing time and a measure of the size of the analyzed document.
 If enabled, NLS records an incoming request with an identifier and time stamp.
-While processing the request, it adds additional data to the record, i.e., the type of request, the size of the linearization (cf. [@sec:linearization]) or processed file and possible errors that occured during the process.
+While processing the request, it adds additional data to the record, i.e., the type of request, the size of the linearization (cf. [@sec:linearization]) or processed file and possible errors that occurred during the process.
 Once the server replies to a request, it records the total response time and writes the entire record to an external file.

 The tracing approach narrows the focus of the performance evaluation to the time spent by NLS.